-We have decided to put all the FREE Photography E-Books together on one page.
-You can find E-Books about photography basics, tips and techniques, landscapes, flowers, portraits, photoshop, lighting, composition and much more.
+We have decided to put all the FREE Photography e-Books together on one page.
+You can find E-Books about photography basics, tips and techniques, landscapes, flowers, portraits, photoshop, lighting, composition, and much more.

 This post contains affiliate links.
 For more information, visit my disclosure page.

 The first part of this book covers basic ideas and tips on how to improve your cycling pictures, plus provides links to several other inspirational photographers.
 Since you’ll want to photograph more than just your bike, it also recommends various travel, landscape, and portrait photo tip websites.

 The second section contains information on submitting images to magazines and companies – including some basic how-to’s, pitfalls to watch out for, and information on getting your images published.

 Why tell stories with your camera?
 Well, for one thing, people who look at pictures will enjoy looking at a story over a snapshot any day.

 Telling stories with your camera forces you to slow down and think about what you are doing.
 What is it about this scene that makes you want to make a photograph?
 What moves you or attracts your eye?
 Is there a point of view that you want to capture and preserve?